St Louis Market Trends

 What This Means for Buyers

-if you're a buyer, you may want to act fast if you see a home that you like and can afford.
+If you're a buyer, you may want to act fast if you see a home that you like and can afford.
 You'll most likely face competition from other buyers who are looking for similar properties.
-As you can see from the most recent chart below, Sellers have been getting what they ask for.
+As you can see from the most recent chart above, Sellers have been getting what they ask for.
 You may have better opportunities with homes that have been on the market longer than normal stats show which is usually due to inaccurate pricing initially.
 There are Sellers who have lowered their price.
 The challenge for you, the Buyer, is being aware when that happens.
 In our opinion, it does not look like the tight inventory of homes is going to change in the near future.
-You might want to consider using our newest hack DIY hack to find homes that have just lowered their price.
 If you are not on some kind of auto email alert, you will not be one of the winners in this current market.
+Sign up for your search and don't be left behind.

 What This Means for Sellers